Alicia Witt: Film and television

 In 2000, Witt had starring roles on episodes of the television shows Ally McBeal and The Sopranos, the lead role in the Matthew Huffman comedy Playing Mona Lisa and a part in John Waters' Cecil B. Demented.

 Next, she acted in a small part in Cameron Crowe's Vanilla Sky (2001).
 Witt played "Two", the college graduate discussing loss of her virginity, in Rodrigo García's Ten Tiny Love Stories and played the role of promiscuous Barbie, half-sister of the title character, in American Girl.
 Witt also appeared in Marc Lawrence's romantic comedy Two Weeks Notice (2002).

 In 2003–04, she lived in the United Kingdom (during this time she portrayed Joan Allen's daughter in the U.S.-based comic drama The Upside of Anger).
-Between the two projects, Witt went to South Africa to shoot a film interpretation of the epic poem "Das Nibelungenlied", played one of the central characters, Kriemhild, in the German TV movie Kingdom in Twilight.
+Between the two projects, Witt went to South Africa to shoot a film interpretation of the epic poem "Das Nibelungenlied", played one of the central characters, Kriemhild, in the German television film Kingdom in Twilight.
 Kingdom in Twilight has the title Dark Kingdom: The Dragon King in the U.S. and The Ring of the Nibelungs and The Sword of Xanten elsewhere.

 Witt filmed the Last Holiday (2006) and the thriller 88 Minutes (2007) and joined the cast of Law & Order: Criminal Intent for the 2007–2008 season.
-In the latter she played Detective Nola Falacci, a character temporarily replacing Megan Wheeler as Detective Mike Logan's partner, who was away on maternity leave) and was a recurring character in the 2007–2008 season.
+In the latter she played Detective Nola Falacci, a character temporarily replacing Megan Wheeler as Detective Mike Logan's partner (who was away on maternity leave) and was a recurring character in the 2007–2008 season.
 Witt appeared in the role of Amy in the film Peep World (2010).